Register Owner: CTO and General Counsel

 - Provider — own-trained / Anthropic / OpenAI / AWS Bedrock / other (cite specific model and version).

 - Training data summary — for own-trained models, source data categories and licensing.
-For third-party models, refer to the provider’s published documentation and our enterprise terms.
+For third-party models, refer to the provider’s published documentation and Neuroscale’s enterprise terms.

 - Evaluation — benchmarks used, metrics, current scores, evaluation date.
 Include any fairness / bias evaluations relevant to the use case.